 The Effects of cyberbullying or internet harassment might be a cause of terrible depression and anger issues.
 Kids and teens can feel like they never get a break and feel the effects for a very long time of period.
 In rare cases, kids have attempted or died from suicide.
 Cyberbullies also can be suspended or expelled from schools, colleges, and universities.
 Kids also might be in legal trouble.

 If your child is being cyberbullied, first of all, offer them comfort and support.
 Taking a stand with them gives them the courage to fight the situation.
 Do not make them afraid don’t make the situation more difficult for them; try to give them complete emotional support.
 Talk to them about any online harassment you had, this might help your child feel less alone.

 Let your child know that this is not their fault it is about more the bully than the victim.
 Remind your child you are together in this, and try to figure out things together.

 Many school districts and school clubs have rules for responding to cyberbullying in this case parents should notify the school.
 Tell the principal; tell the counselor or teacher about the situation.

-Keep records, keep the screenshots and save the threatening messages, pictures, and other harassing things.
-These can be used as evidence with the bully’s parents or even the police.
+Keep records, keep screenshots and save threatening messages, pictures, and other harassing things.
+These can be used as evidence by the bully’s parents or even the police.
 And if your child agrees then try to meet with a therapist; it may help work through feelings.

 Other Things To Prevent In The Future